 - Easier access to loans with lower interest rates and longer repayment periods.

-Ireland faces major challenges related to meeting EU environmental and climate objectives.
-The Strategic Plan allocates more than €1.5 billion to a new Agri-Climate Rural Environment Scheme (ACRES) that targets 50,000 farmers with specific actions to improve biodiversity, air and water quality.
+Ireland faces significant challenges in meeting EU environmental and climate goals.
+The Strategic Plan dedicates over €1.5 billion to the Agri-Climate Rural Environment Scheme (ACRES) to support 50,000 farmers with targeted actions to enhance biodiversity and improve air and water quality.

-Wetlands and peatlands will be better protected under the plan with use of all types of fertilisers and plant protection products restricted in buffer zones along watercourses.
+Wetlands and peatlands are better protected under the plan, with the use of all types of fertilisers and plant protection products restricted in buffer zones along watercourses.

 Innovation for sustainable agriculture

-In 2024, an Irish operational group won an EIP-AGRI Innovation Award while two others were shortlisted as nominees.
+In 2024, an Irish Operational Group won an EIP-AGRI Innovation Award while two others were shortlisted as nominees.
+In 2025, another Irish project was shortlisted for the Environmental Protection ARIA award:

-- Sustainable Uplands Agri-environment Scheme (SUAS): Nominated for its efforts in improving upland habitats in the Wicklow and Dublin Mountains, SUAS rewards farmers for effective habitat management.
+- Sustainable Uplands Agri-environment Scheme (SUAS): Nominated for an EIP-AGRI award in 2024 for improving upland habitats in the Wicklow and Dublin Mountains.

 EU strategies for food and biodiversity